yesodweb/yesod-cookbook/Using-Ajax-with-a-Scaffolded-Site.md

 This simple handler, and matching JavaScript, motivates the assumptions made in the discussion above, and also just might help someone get started!

 In this example, users have to be logged in, and by the time we reach the handler function, this has already been checked because of a suitable definition of *isAuthorized* in the Yesod instance in Foundation.hs.
-For more on authentication and authoriation, see the [Yesod Book](http://www.yesodweb.com/book/authentication-and-authorization).
+For more on authentication and authorization, see the [Yesod Book](http://www.yesodweb.com/book/authentication-and-authorization).

 Each user has a persistent clipboard for cutting and pasting things, which for our present purposes can be taken as unicode strings.
 The server simply stores the data and returns it to the client when requested, so we need read and write operations, which rather naturally map onto HTTP GET and PUT methods.
 They will act on entries in a database table, defined like this in *config/models*: